dfrho/testable-jeopardy/README.md

+## WIP: Work in Progress

 Jeopardy! is a react and redux-based trivia game application designed for practicing Enzyme and Jest test patterns on more complex, redux apps.
-It's based on teh David Katz Udemy 'Testing React' course.
+It's based on the David Katz Udemy 'Testing React' course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).